mylene-campana/mylene-campana.github.io/index.md

 Hello, my name is Mylène Campana.
 I'm a French woman specialized in computer science, robotics and computer animation.

-I am currently working on robotics & animation in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) of the LAAS-CNRS Toulouse, France, under the supervision of Jean-Paul Laumond.
+I was working on robotics & animation in the [Gepetto team](http://projects.laas.fr/gepetto/index.php) of the LAAS-CNRS Toulouse, France, under the supervision of Jean-Paul Laumond.
 I defended my PhD thesis on _Motion planning for digital actors_ on the 7th of July 2017.

-I will be looking for a job from January 2018 in the USA or in the Canada, preferentially a post-doc position in robotics or computer animation.
+I am actively looking for a job from January 2018 in the USA or in the Canada, preferentially a post-doc position in robotics or computer animation.

-Contact: mcampana at laas dot fr
+Contact: mylene dot camp at gmail dot fr

 [Linkedin](https://www.linkedin.com/in/mylène-campana-7889a2b1)
 [ResearchGate](https://www.researchgate.net/profile/Mylene_Campana)